MIPS/gcc/power9/gcc/config/rs6000/predicates.md

     }
 })

-;; Return 1 if the operand is a CONST_VECTOR or VEC_DUPLICATE of a constant ;; that can loaded with a XXSPLTIB instruction and then a VUPKHSB, VECSB2W or ;; VECSB2D instruction.
+;; Return 1 if the operand is a constant that can loaded with a XXSPLTIB ;; instruction and then a VUPKHSB, VECSB2W or VECSB2D instruction.

 (define_predicate "xxspltib_constant_split"
   (match_code "const_vector,vec_duplicate,const_int")